-By registering a domain name that incorporates the term RELX with the addition of the generic term "wholesale", Respondent has created a domain name that is confusingly similar to Complainant's trademark.
+By registering a domain name that incorporates the term RELX with the addition of geographically descriptive term "hong kong", Respondent has created a domain name that is confusingly similar to Complainant's trademark.
 As such, Respondent has demonstrated a knowledge of and familiarity with Complainant's brand and business.
-Further, Respondent's website offers sale of goods that are identical to Complainant's goods and bearing Complainant's brand, with Respondent alleging that it is Complainant or its affiliate.
-Thus, it is "not possible to conceive of a plausible situation in which the Respondent would have been unaware of" the Complainant's brand at the time the Disputed Domain Name was registered.
-Stated differently, RELX is so closely linked and associated with Complainant that Respondent's use of this mark, or any minor variation thereof strongly implies bad faith.
+Further, Respondent's website offers sale of goods that are identical to Complainant's goods and bearing Complainant's brand, with Respondent alleging that these are provided by "RELXTRAVELLOVER".
+Thus, it is "not possible to conceive of a plausible situation in which the Respondent would have been unaware of' the Complainant's brands at the time the Disputed Domain Name was registered.

-Respondent creates a likelihood of confusion with Complainant and its trademark by naming its website as "RELX Wholesale" and using a variation of Complainant's RELX logo, with Respondent then attempting to profit from such confusion by offering unauthorized or potentially counterfeit products bearing Complainant's brand.
+ICANN policy dictates that bad faith can be established by evidence that demonstrates that "by using the domain name, [Respondent has] intentionally attempted to attract, for commercial gain, Internet users to [Respondent's] web site..., by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your web site or location or of a product or service on [Respondent's] web site or location."
+Here, Respondent creates a likelihood of confusion with Complainant and its trademark by using Complainant's RELX logo, with Respondent then attempting to profit from such confusion by offering unauthorized or potentially counterfeit products bearing Complainant's brand.
 As such, Respondent is attempting to cause consumer confusion in a nefarious attempt to profit from such confusion.
 The impression given by the Disputed Domain Name and its website would cause consumers to believe the Respondent is somehow associated with Complainant when, in fact, it is not.
-Respondent's actions create a likelihood of confusion as to the source, sponsorship, affiliation, or endorsement of the Disputed Domain Name, and the Respondent is thus using the fame of the Complainant's trademarks to improperly increase traffic to the website listed at the Disputed Domain Name for Respondent's own commercial gain.
+Respondent's actions create a likelihood of confusion as to the source, sponsorship, affiliation, or endorsement of the Disputed Domain Name, and the Respondent is thus using the fame of the Complainant's trademark to improperly increase traffic to the website listed at the Disputed Domain Name for Respondent's own commercial gain.
 It is well-established that such conduct constitutes bad faith.